How To Join MBBA

 Part 2: Add $1 per guest room night

-The room-assessment program simple: Collect $1 per room night sold and remit the total each month.
+The room-assessment program simple: Collect $1 per room night sold and remit the total each month, up to a cap of $1,500 per calendar year.

 What an inn pays scales up or down according to the size of the operation, the number of days per year the B&B is open, and the success of the business in good years and in lean ones.
 Payments are on the honor system.
 Only the MBBA administrator knows how many guest room nights members are selling.